jgraph/www.diagrams.net-source/doc/faq/data-flow-confluence-jira-cloud.md

 * Export to PDF
 * Export to PNG for IE 11 and Safari
-* Import a .vsdx, .vssx or .gliffy file
+* Import a .vsd, .vdx, .vssx or .gliffy file

 **Tip:** Select your server endpoint (``EU`` or ``US``) for these online services with ``dataGovernance`` in the draw.io configuration.
 If you want to disable all communication except between the user's browser and the location where it is stored in your Atlassian product, set ``lockdown`` to ``true``.